NewGenesis04/Ready-Tensor-AI-Engineering/RAG_APP/README.md

 # RAG Chatbot

-**RAG Chatbot** is a modular Retrieval-Augmented Generation (RAG) application that combines document search with generative AI to answer user questions based on your own knowledge base.
+**USA History RAG Chatbot** is a modular Retrieval-Augmented Generation (RAG) application that combines document search with generative AI to answer user questions based on your own knowledge base.

 ---